 Local government grantees follow Circulars A–87, A–102, and A–133.
 Non-profit organization grantees follow Circulars A–110, A–122, and A–133.

-Some of these circulars have been relocated to the Code of Federal Regulations as follows:
+Circulars A-87 and A-122 have been codified in the Code of Federal Regulations as follows:

-In addition, each Federal agency codifies (in the Code of Federal Regulations) its own version of Circulars A–102 and A–110.
+Each Federal agency codifies its own version of Circulars A–102 and A–110.
 Federal funds awarded by the Office of Transit are allocated to Ohio by the Federal Transit Administration of the U.S. Department of Transportation.
 Therefore, grantees must be aware of, and comply with the requirements of, the following U.S. DOT rules: